-A Color of His Own Coloring Page –Print on heavy paper and allow students to paint the chameleon with watercolor to mimic the character in the book.
-Let dry, cut out and attach a popsicle stick to the lower backside.
+A Color of His Own Coloring Page --Print on heavy paper and allow students to paint the chameleon with watercolor to mimic the various colors of a chameleon.
+Let dry, cut out, and attach a popsicle stick to the lower backside.
 Students can then pair up with their chameleons to retell the story.

-A Color of My Own Activity –For the chameleon in the story, being with a friend became more important than his own color.
+A Color of My Own Activity --For the chameleon in the story, being with a friend became more important than his own color.
 This activity prompts students to make connections with the chameleon in the story.
-Students first identify the color of their own body by coloring an image.
+Students first identify the color of their own bodies by coloring an image.
 Then, they are to consider how they are like a friend/classmate.

-A Color of His Own Matching Game –This colorful handout can be used as is or modified to create a few different games.
-First, print chameleons on heavy paper, cut out and laminate to make individual cards.
+A Color of His Own Matching Game --This colorful handout can be used as-is or modified to create a few different games.
+First, print chameleons on heavy paper, cut out, and laminate to make individual cards.
 Students can then match chameleons simply by their color.
-Color words could also be added on each chameleon for emergent readers/ELL students (simply use a wet erase marker on top of the lamination).
-For an additional challenge, words from the story could be written (again, with a wet erase marker) on each chameleon and matched as well.
+Color words could also be added on each chameleon for emergent readers and ELL's (simply use a wet erase marker on top of the lamination).
+For an additional challenge, words from the story could be written (again, with a wet-erase marker) on each chameleon and matched as well.
 Some examples of words include color, own, striped, remain, turned, leaf, change, alike, together.